Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick_Program_Tab.rst

 * Description: The description will be shown in the program, if your program is selected.
 * Unique Identifier: If you uncheck *Auto-generate unique identifier* you will have to specify your own identifier.
-The identifier ist mostly used intenally, you can use your own identifier if you want to have a specfic name of the program folder in the underlying Linux.
+The identifier is mostly used internally.
+You can use your own identifier if you want to have a specific name of the program folder in the underlying Linux.

 Wizard Step 2: Files